These by-laws of the TES Association are in conformity with New York State law.

 ARTICLE VIII – GRIEVANCE COMMITTEE, EMERITUS BOARD, PARLIAMENTARIAN

-Emeritus Board: There shall be an Emeritus Board comprised of TES Association members in good standing who have been elected to the board of directors for at least five (5) years, which need not be continuous.
+- Emeritus Board: There shall be an Emeritus Board comprised of TES Association members in good standing who have been elected to the board of directors, as Parliamentarian, and/or as Arbiter, in any combination, for at least five (5) years, which need not be continuous.
 This position is automatically conveyed upon completion of 5 years of board service and shall not confer any special benefits save that of acknowledgment of position once held.
+In the case of those who have served in excess of 4 years, but less than five, as a result of having been appointed to fill a vacancy, the newly established board of directors shall have the leeway to grant Emeritus status upon that person’s departure.
 Emeritus board members are deemed to hold an advisory position in the association and shall have a voice, but no vote, at all board meetings.

 ARTICLE IX -AMENDMENTS